 If you’re unfamiliar with the term, a finial is the ornament that will define your curtain rod.
 It’s the exterior part people will notice once you’re done.
 As such, it’s imperative that you select something distinctive.
 Your finial should complement your curtains without distracting from them.
 The only exception to this is if you’re buying inexpensive curtains and want that distraction.
 In this case, you should buy the most ostentatious finials you can afford.

-Planting Your Rod
+Finishing Your Curtain Rod

 The first thing to do is pick the color you want to use to match your rods with your drapes.
 Once you’ve made your choice, paint the finials, brackets, and rods to suit your needs.
-Spray painting is fine since most people won’t pay close attention to curtain rods.
+Spray painting is fine, since most people won’t pay close attention to curtain rods.

 After that, you have to measure to determine where to place the brackets.
 Again, make sure that the distance is sufficient to support the length as well as the weight of the drapes.
-Use the level to guarantee that you won’t accidentally hang the curtains at a tilt.
+Use a level to guarantee that you won’t accidentally hang the curtains at a tilt.
 Then hammer, screw, or drill in the support devices, and you’re ready to add the rod that turns the entire piece into a DIY curtain rod.